Localization of Brain Activity from EEG/MEG Using MV-PURE Framework: Preliminaries

 \subsection{MAI and $MPZ$ Unbiased Activity Indices}

+Inverse solutions based on spatial filtering seek an estimate of the source vector $\widehat{\q}(\bth)$ in the form $\widehat{\q}=\W(\bth)\y$, where $\W$ is a (l x m) weights matrix.
+Specifically, for the MCMV filter, which is a multi-source version of a traditional LCMV beamformer \cite{Frost1972,VanVeen1997,Sekihara2008}, the weights are given by the formula (see \ref{opt}) where $\S(\bth)\in\sgen{l}{l}$ is a positive definite matrix of the form

-The work \cite{Moiseev2011} introduced, among others, two unbiased activity indices which extend to the multi-source case previously known single-source indices maximizing certain signal-to-noise ratios at the output of the \emph{linearly constrained minimum-variance (LCMV)} filter \cite{Frost1972,VanVeen1997,Sekihara2008} (see Appendix \ref{opt} for the optimization problem leading to the LCMV filter):
+The work \cite{Moiseev2011} introduced, among others, two unbiased activity indices for the above filter, which extend previously known single source indices to the multi-source case.
+Physically those indices represent certain signal to noise ratios for the reconstructed source activity estimated by the filter.